1. NARCISSIST OR REALIST?

 Despite all Peter’s promises – which Jesus once again debunks as narcissistic illusions – Jesus eventually finds himself alone.
 As announced, Jesus refuses the mimetic rivalry (words of René Girard) with “the rulers of this world” who establish their power on the basis of sacrifices.
 Paradoxically this means that Jesus, if he continues to take sides with whoever is about to become a victim, might no longer experience mercy at some point, and that he should be prepared to die himself.
 In other words, this means that Jesus might have to “sacrifice himself against sacrifice”.
 Again, because Jesus refuses to “sacrifice himself” in favor of an all-controlling position of power, and because he takes sides with “the crucified”, he runs the risk of being crucified himself.
 When you take sides with the bullied, you run the risk of being bullied yourself.
 So when Jesus prays to his “Father” to, if possible, take “the cup of suffering and death” from him, and then says that “not his will but the will of his Father be done” (Matthew 26:39), it makes no sense to interpret this sentence as though Jesus all of a sudden believes that God “desires sacrifice”.
 Throughout the Gospel Jesus indeed is convinced that his Father “desires mercy, not sacrifice” (Matthew 9:13), and he acts accordingly: whenever people are about to be sacrificed, Jesus intervenes.
 However, if Jesus refuses to enter into a rivalry with those who establish their rule on the basis of sacrifices, there is no other option than to consider the possibility of his own death.
 Obeying the love that desires mercy, Jesus cannot launch a civil war to the detriment of society.
 That’s why he says, when questioned by Pilate after being arrested (John 18:36): “My kingdom is not of this world.
 If it were, my servants would fight to prevent my arrest.
 But now my kingdom is from another place.”

 This quote follows earlier claims by Jesus.
 For instance when Pharisees try to test him once more.
-Strangely enough, they start with the observation that Jesus doesn’t care about what other people might think of him, and at the same time they suggest that this “arrogant man of Nazareth” (at least from their perspective) apparently just needs the recognition from God.
+Strangely enough, they start with the observation that Jesus doesn’t care about what other people might think of him, and at the same time they suggest that this “arrogant man of Nazareth” (at least from their perspective) apparently just needs the approval from God.
 If Jesus would answer (see below) their question by saying that the Jews should pay the imperial tax, he would lose his popularity among the common people – he would indeed be perceived as a “collaborator” of the Roman occupier.
 If, on the other hand, he would say that Jews should not pay the tax, then the envious Jewish authorities could sell him as a dangerous revolutionary to the Roman government, and they thus could get rid of the man they consider a rival to their own position.
-However, Jesus is not driven by a desire for this or that recognition or power.
+However, Jesus is not driven by a desire for this or that approval or power.
 He does not compete with the kings and rulers of this world to become “the most powerful ruler”.
-His answer reveals the projected narcissism of the Pharisees in a magnificent way, and it also makes clear that the God of Christ – love – is no surrogate for a possible lack of social recognition (Matthew 22:15-21):
+His answer reveals the projected narcissism of the Pharisees in a magnificent way, and it also makes clear that the God of Christ – love – is no surrogate for a possible lack of social approval (Matthew 22:15-21):

 The Pharisees went out and laid plans to trap Jesus in his words.
 They sent their disciples to him along with the Herodians.
 “Teacher,” they said, “we know that you are a man of integrity and that you teach the way of God in accordance with the truth.
 You aren’t swayed by others, because you pay no attention to who they are.
 Tell us then, what is your opinion?
 Is it right to pay the imperial tax to Caesar or not?”
 But Jesus, knowing their evil intent, said, “You hypocrites, why are you trying to trap me?
 Show me the coin used for paying the tax.”
 They brought him a denarius, and he asked them, “Whose image is this?
 And whose inscription?”
 “Caesar’s,” they replied.
 Then he said to them, “So give back to Caesar what is Caesar’s, and to God what is God’s.”